-- 11.1 This Integrity Pact is governed by and interpreted in accordance with the laws of the Republic of South Africa. - 11.2 The actions stipulated in this Integrity Pact are without prejudice to any other legal action that may follow in accordance with the provisions of the law relating to any civil or
+- 11.1 This Integrity Pact is governed by and interpreted in accordance with the laws of the Republic of South Africa. - 11.2 The actions stipulated in this Integrity Pact are without prejudice to any other legal action that may follow in accordance with the provisions of the law relating to any civil or criminal proceedings.

-- criminal proceedings. - 11.3 The validity of this Integrity Pact shall cover all the tendering processes and will be valid for an indefinite period unless cancelled by either Party. - 11.4 Should one or several provisions of this Integrity Pact turn out to be invalid the remainder of this Integrity Pact remains valid. - 11.5 Should a Tenderer/Service Provider/Contractor be confronted with dishonest, fraudulent or corruptive behaviour of one or more Transnet employees, Transnet expects its Tenderer/Service Provider/Contractor to report this behaviour directly to a senior Transnet official/employee or alternatively by using Transnet's "Tip- Off Anonymous" hotline number 0800 003 056, whereby your confidentiality is guaranteed.
+- 11.3 The validity of this Integrity Pact shall cover all the tendering processes and will be valid for an indefinite period unless cancelled by either Party. - 11.4 Should one or several provisions of this Integrity Pact turn out to be invalid the remainder of this Integrity Pact remains valid. - 11.5 Should a Tenderer/Service Provider/Contractor be confronted with dishonest, fraudulent or corruptive behaviour of one or more Transnet employees, Transnet expects its Tenderer/Service Provider/Contractor to report this behaviour directly to a senior Transnet official/employee or alternatively by using Transnet's "Tip- Off Anonymous" hotline number 0800 003 056, whereby your confidentiality is guaranteed.

-this Integrity Pact is true and correct. duly authorised by the tendering entity, hereby certify fully acquainted with the contents of the Integrity Pact by it in full.
+5 , shall abide by it.
+To the best of the Parties' knowledge and belief, ed in this Integrity Pact is true and correct. duly authorised by the tendering entity, hereby certify ty are fully acquainted with the contents of the Integrity Pact abide by it in full.
+Signature Date